1600 Purdue Drive, (910) 433-1000

 Adaptive Family Fitness

 Do you want to get healthy and have fun at the same time?
 Bring the whole family as we lead you through one hour of non-stop Adaptive Zumba fun adapted for all fitness levels and abilities.
 Healthy refreshments will be served.
-This is a fundraising event to benefit Special Olympics of Cumberland County.
+This is a fundraising event to benefit Special Olympics of Cumberland County, pre-registration required at least one week prior to event.

 Homemade for the Holidays